Maintaining F-1 Status

 • Upon admission, you will be given instructions for completing the I-20 Questionnaire and submitting a copy of your passport and financial documentation.
 Once these documents have been reviewed and approved, an ISP team member will create a SEVIS record for you and issue your Form I-20.

-• You will be sent your initial I-20 from International Student Programs after your admission to Davidson—by April 1 for Early Decision students, and by mid-May for Regular Decision students.
+• You will be sent your initial I-20 from International Student Engagement after your admission to Davidson—by April 1 for Early Decision students, and by mid-May for Regular Decision students.
 As of March 2020, federal regulations allow the I-20 to be emailed directly to you.
 You must print this I-20, sign it, and carry it with you in hand for your F-1 visa appointment and when entering the United States.
 You will be required to produce your signed I-20 at Customs.

 • ISP will update your I-20 for you after you declare your major.
 If you have not received your updated I-20 within the semester of your major change, please contact ISP for an update.